SBI: A Simulation-Based Test of Identifiability for Bayesian Causal Inference: Identifiability in Bayesian Causal Inference

-Even though Definition~\ref{def:ID} is given in terms of posterior convergence, determining whether a causal estimand is identifiable does not require direct computation or approximation of the posterior.
-Instead, we show that a causal estimand is identifiable if and only if it is unique over all assignments of functions and latent confounders that maximize the conditional density of the data, i.e. the likelihood.
-All proofs are provided in the supplementary materials.
+Even though Definition~\ref{def:ID} is given in terms of an intractable posterior distribution, determining whether a causal effect is $\eta$-identifiable does not require computation or approximation of the posterior directly.
+Instead, we show that a causal query is $\eta$-identifiable if and only if there do not exist a set of maximum likelihood structural functions and latent confounder in the support of the prior, $(\F', \U')$, that induce causal effects that differ from $(\tilde{\F}, \tilde{\U})$ by more than $\eta$.
+Proofs of all theorems are provided in the supplementary materials.